kirschbaum-development/nova-inline-select/readme.md

 ### Using closures as  `options()` argument

-Passing a closure to this method allows data to be formatting based on some specific logic.
+You may pass a closure to the options method.
+It must return a key value pair array.

 ```php
 InlineSelect::make('Status')